THE CHRISTMAS REVELS

-HARVARD FACULTY CLUB, 20 Quincy Street, Cambridge, (617) 495-5758.
-Enjoy elegant décor and the eclectic cuisine of chef K.C.
+Harvard Faculty Club, 20 Quincy Street, Cambridge, (617) 495-5758.
+Enjoy the eclectic cuisine of K.C.
 O'Hara.
-A la carte and prix-fixe menus.
 Available for private parties and events.
 Membership open to the Harvard community, affiliates, and alumni/ae.
 Breakfast, lunch, and dinner.

-MAISON ROBERT, 45 School Street, Boston, (617) 227-3370.
-This Boston classic in the renovated Old City Hall was opened in 1972 by Lucien Robert and his wife Ann, A.M.
+Maison Robert, 45 School Street, Boston, (617) 227-3370.
+This Boston classic in the renovated Old City Hall was opened in 1971 by Lucien Robert and his wife, Ann, A.M.
 '56.
-Lucien's nephew Jacky Robert, maître cuisinier de France and principal chef, offers classic and contemporary French food (with Asian accents) in the menu of the elegant main dining room.
-Imaginative bistro food at provincial prices (plus prix-fixe menus) is served in the more informal café.
-Award-winning desserts.
+Daughter Andrée and nephew Jacky, maître cuisinier de France, have since joined them.
+Classic and contemporary French food is served in the elegant main dining room and bistro-style fare in the more informal café.
 Fine wines.
-Terra cotta bar.
 Seasonal garden.
-Valet parking.
-All major credit cards accepted.
+Valet parking. "www.maisonrobert.com".

-TERRAMIA RISTORANTE, 98 Salem Street, North End, Boston, (617) 523-3112.
+Terramia Ristorante, 98 Salem Street, North End, Boston, (617) 523-3112.
 "Terramia has become a hit with Boston insiders.
-The 40 seats are filled with savvy diners (including the owners of other restaurants paying the ultimate compliment)," claimed Bon Appétit in 1996.
-Seasonal menu may include such entrées as Maine lobster fritters and giant open-face ravioli with sea scallops, shrimp, and fresh zucchini in a lobster mascarpone sauce.
+The 40 seats are filled with savvy diners (including owners of other restaurants paying the ultimate compliment)," stated Bon Appetit in 1996.
 Fine wines available.
-Dinner, Monday-Friday, 5-10:30.
-Saturday, 4-10:30.
-Sunday, 1-10.
-Reservations and all major credit cards accepted.
-Large parties and corporate events can be accommodated.
-Parking on Cooper Street.
+Corporate events can be accommodated.
+At the top of the 1998 Zagat Survey's "Italian List for North and South," with a high rating of 26.
+Dinner only.

-UPSTAIRS AT THE PUDDING, 10 Holyoke Street, Cambridge, (617) 864-1933.
-The atmosphere, like the menu, is elegant: bowls of fresh flowers on the table, pink tablecloths, chandeliers, and rich hunter-green walls stretching up to high ceilings--a setting worthy of the venerable Hasty Pudding Club, this restaurant's downstairs neighbor.
-The food also upholds that club's tradition of excellence without pretense.
-Lunch and dinner.
-Weekend brunch, Saturday and Sunday.
-Outdoor herb garden.
+Up Stairs at the Pudding, 10 Holyoke Street, Cambridge, (617) 864-1933.
+The atmosphere, like the menu, is elegant: bowls of fresh flowers on the table, pink tablecloths, chandeliers, and rich hunter-green walls stretching up to high ceilings.
+Serving lunch, dinner, and weekend brunch.
+Outdoor herb garden in season.

 Main Menu ·